Bogfoot/QLaibLib/README.md

 - **Plotting**: Matplotlib helpers for singles, coincidences, and metric summaries; reusable both in scripts and in the dashboard.
 - **Live dashboard**: Tkinter GUI with tabs for live time-series plots, delay histograms, settings, and data/export tools.
-Supports keyboard shortcuts (1–5) to switch plot layouts, per-pair contrast/heralding stats, histogram auto-refresh, and a history buffer (default 500 points) with CSV/raw BIN export buttons.
+Supports keyboard shortcuts (1–6) to switch plot layouts (including a CHSH view with all 16 coincidence pairs and S±σ), per-pair contrast/heralding stats, histogram auto-refresh, and a history buffer (default 500 points) with CSV/raw BIN export buttons.
 - **CLI**: `qlaib` entry point with `count`, `coincide`, and `live` commands.

 ## Installation